The Living History series provides students new to history with an insight into answering key questions in History:

 - How does this history impact the way in which people, cultures and ideas interact?

 - How do they shape and impact today’s modern world?

 Book 1 introduces readers to the basic concepts and ideas used in history as a discipline.
-It also investigates the first civilizations of ancient India, China and Southeast Asia.
-The main features of each civilization are highlighted to emphasize both their relevance and legacies to today’s modern world.
+It also investigates the first civilisations of ancient India, China and Southeast Asia.
+The main features of each civilisation are highlighted to emphasise both their relevance and legacies to today’s modern world.